StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	how to :ref:`activate the deletion period<activating-deletion-period>` for your team
 •	what happens to :ref:`pending signatures<pending-signatures>`
-•	when :ref:`e-mails reminders<email-reminders>` are sent to your team members
+•	when :ref:`e-mail reminders<e-mail-reminders>` are sent to your team members

 **Tip!** Before you activate the deletion period for your team members, be sure to: